 Race and ethnicity are self reported.

 Students include undergraduate, graduate and professional degree seeking students; but exclude students in evening or part-time programs.
 Danforth Campus faculty includes tenured and tenure-track, and other full-time non-track, Medical Campus faculty includes full-time faculty on investigator, clinical and research tracks.
 Staff includes full-time staff on each campus.
-Postdocs are not included in the staff counts.
-Faculty and staff data is compiled based on Washington University’s annual November 1 census.
+Faculty, staff, postdoctoral fellows and postdoctoral research associates data is compiled based on Washington University’s annual November 1 census and are updated the following spring.
 Student enrollment is based on Fall tenth-week data.

 View additional institutional data on the Office of the Provost website.

-Six-year increase in underrepresented minority faculty (all tracks) on the Medical Campus.
+Increase in women faculty (all tracks) on Medical Campus since 2010

 Percentage of first-year undergraduates who are Pell eligible.